KLogicHQ/kafy/replit.md

 # Overview

-This project is a Kafka Productivity CLI tool called "kkl" - designed to be the "kubectl for Kafka".
+This project is a Kafka Productivity CLI tool called "kafy" - designed to be the "kubectl for Kafka".
 It provides a comprehensive, unified command-line interface that replaces the complex native `kafka-*` shell scripts with intuitive, short commands.

 **Status**: ✅ FULLY IMPLEMENTED - All core functionality is working